eisopux/checker-framework-vscode/README.md

 ```

 ## Requirements
-Node.js and yarn is required.
+Node.js and yarn are required.

 ## Developer's Guide